aherd2985/yade/README.md

 Run the script:

     python3 yade.py

+Run a tool to capture the DNS requests on the targeted server.
+Any tool for packet captures will work, such as tcpdump, WireShark, tshark, or NetworkMiner.

+    # -i == Interface switch
+    # port == Filter packets by port selection
+    # -w == Write packet captures to file
+    sudo tcpdump -i any port 53 -w test.pcap

 Sit back, relax, and watch your data gracefully slip away through the DNS requests.
 Goodbye, secrets! 👋